lhz516/react-apollo-mutation-state/README.md

 # React Apollo Mutation State

-A React higher order component for Apollo GraphQL mutation, provides mutation loading state as props.
+A React HOC for Apollo GraphQL mutation, provides loading & error as props.

 ### Usage
 Install from NPM